vindarel/cl-ansi-term/README.md

 +---------+---------+
 ~~~

-Also print lists of hash-tables or lists of plists:
+Print lists of hash-tables or lists of plists:

 ~~~lisp
 (defparameter *my-plist* '(:a 1 :b 2 :c 3))